darioriverat/cloud-messaging-cli/examples/README.md

-# GCP Assistant Examples
+# GCP CLI Toolkit Examples

-This folder contains example files for use with the GCP Assistant CLI tools, organized by service.
+This folder contains example files for use with the GCP CLI Toolkit, organized by service.

 ## Available Examples